-Oshun Family Center was birthed from an experience by the founder Saleemah J. McNeil, she suffered a traumatic birth in 2005 while delivering her son.
+Oshun Family Center is a 501(c)3 non profit organization.
+It was birthed from an experience by the founder Saleemah J. McNeil, she suffered a traumatic birth in 2006 while delivering her son.
 From suffering severe preeclampsia to and emergency c-section, Saleemah has worked hard to recover from this experience.
 This experience increased her drive to make a change in the field of maternal and child health and wellness.
-Saleemah obtained several positions in women’s health over the last decade such as a Birth/Postpartum Doula, Lactation Consultant and more recently a Marriage and Family Therapist.
+Saleemah obtained several positions in women’s health over the last decade such as a Birth/Postpartum Doula (no longer practicing), Lactation Consultant and more recently a Marriage and Family Therapist.
 As a direct service worker she identified a need that was not being met and through support, encouragement and training, twelve years later, Oshun Family Center was born.

 MEET OUR TRIBE